mosn/htnn/site/content/en/docs/reference/plugins/limit_req.md

 ## Description

-The `limit_req` plugin limits the number of requests per second to this proxy.
+The `limitReq` plugin limits the number of requests per second to this proxy.
 The implementation is based on the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
 To draw a comparison, consider the `average` and `period` (as specified further on) to act as the refill rate for the bucket, while the `burst` represents the bucket's size.

 ## Attribute